Dado1513/awesome-iOS-security/README.md

 - [Frida-Mobile-Scripts](https://github.com/m0bilesecurity/Frida-Mobile-Scripts) Collection of useful FRIDA Mobile Scripts

 - [frida-ios-hook](https://github.com/noobpk/frida-ios-hook).
 A script that helps you trace classes, functions, and modify the return values of methods on iOS platform.

+- [iOS-Tagent](https://github.com/AirtestProject/iOS-Tagent). iOS-Tagent is a project based on facebook WebDriverAgent and intend to fit Airtest Project.